-Tiered networks with BPX routing hubs have the capability of adding interface shelves/feeders (non-routing nodes) to an IPX/IGX/BPX routing network (Figure 7-2).
-The AXIS interface shelf, and IPX or IGX nodes configured as interface shelves are connected to BPX routing hubs.
-Interface shelves allow the network to support additional connections without adding additional routing nodes.
+The AXIS shelf, and IPX or IGX nodes may be configured as shelves and connected to BPX nodes.
+Interface shelves allow the network to support additional connections without adding additional routing nodes (Figure 11-1).

-The AXIS supports frame T1/E1, X.21 and HSSI frame relay, ATM T1/E1, and CES, and is designed to support additional interfaces in the future.
-The IPX interface shelf supports frame relay ports, as does the IGX (option is available to configure as an interface shelf).
+The AXIS supports frame T1/E1, X.21 and HSSI Frame Relay, ATM T1/E1, and CES, and is designed to support additional interfaces in the future.
+The IPX interface shelf supports Frame Relay ports, as does the IGX (option is available to configure as a shelf).

-Figure 7-2 Tiered Network with BPX Routing Hubs
+Figure 11-1 Tiered Network